smartrent/zoneinfo/README.md

 at the following locations:

 1. The `:tzpath` key in the application environment
-2. The `TZPATH` environment variable
+2. The `TZDIR` environment variable
 3. `/usr/share/zoneinfo`

 Since `/usr/share/zoneinfo` is the default on Linux and OSX, you may not need to